The support that donors give to educational institutions is invaluable.

 Another important element in your multi-channel approach is where you direct your potential donors to donate or fulfill their pledge.

-Integration is key to align the donor experience, folks.
+Integration is key to aligning the donor experience, folks.
 And on your end, who has time to track metrics on multiple platforms that don’t connect?

 Plus, giving pages create more opportunities to be proactive and go the extra mile.
 When you see a donation come in, you can immediately thank your donor personally through the outreach channels they most respond to.